-Replaces files.
-If used with the /a option, replace adds new files to a directory instead of replacing existing files.
+Replace existing files in a directory.
+If used with the /a option, this command adds new files to a directory instead of replacing existing files.

 |/p||Prompts you for confirmation before replacing a destination file or adding a source file.|